 - Areas around Omonia at night

-- Anything far from the center (you don’t need it)
+- Anything far from the center (you genuinely don’t need it for 3 days)

 Essential Tips#